Magnetism in Gemstones

 Reddish Brown Bastnasite

 In natural gems, rare earth metals are seldom found as the primary coloring agents.
-Neodymium and praseodymium usually occur together in natural gems, creating yellow and brown colors.
+Neodymium and praseodymium usually occur together in natural gems that are yellow and brown in color, and may contribute to color.
 Yellow Sphene is weakly to strongly magnetic due to traces of neodymium (Nd3+), praseodymium (Pr3+) and iron (Fe3+).
-Green Sphene is additionally colored by chromium, which contributes nothing to its magnetic response.
+Green Sphene is additionally colored by chromium/vanadium, which contributes nothing to its magnetic response.
 Yellow Apatite and brown Apatite are weakly to strongly magnetic due to neodymium and praseodymium.
-This rare earth metal pair is also found in blue, green, and even colorless Apatite, but it rarely causes magnetic attraction in those colors.
+This rare earth metal pair is also found in blue, green, and even colorless Apatite.
+It may affect color in these gems to some degree, but it rarely causes magnetic attraction in these colors.

 Cerium ions (Ce4+) occur in high concentrations as part of the native chemistry of brown Bastnasite and Parisite, but cerium is so weakly paramagnetic that it may contribute little or nothing to the strong magnetic responses of these rare gems.
 The high magnetic susceptibilities of Bastansite and Parisite, as well as the brown colors, may be due to high concentrations of strongly paramagnetic neodymium (Nd3+) and praseodymium (Pr3+).